Step 1: Set Shortmarks as your Default Search Engine

 Add a site to Shortmarks

-Replace news with %s to get http://duckduckgo.com/?q=%s, add that URL as the DuckDuckGo search link, add a keyword (ddg for example), title and direct link (http://duckduckgo.com), then save.
+Replace news with %s to get https://duckduckgo.com/?q=%s.
+Add that URL as the DuckDuckGo search link, add a keyword (ddg for example), title and direct link (https://duckduckgo.com), then save.

-Now you can type the keyword (ddg) in your address bar to visit DuckDuckGo, and ddg followed by a search phrase (ddg weather) to go directly to the search results page.
+Now you can type ddg in the address bar to visit DuckDuckGo, and ddg followed by a search phrase (for example: ddg weather) to go directly to the search results page for weather.

 Launch sites with a bookmarklet